followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/headerFilter/texts/cancel.md

 ===========================================================================

 <!--shortDescription-->
-Specifies text for a button that closes the column header filter's dropdown menu without applying performed selection.
+Specifies text for the button that closes the popup menu without applying a filter.
 <!--/shortDescription-->

 <!--fullDescription-->